User Provisioning Tool

 User provisioning systems work by automating one or more processes:

 - Auto-provisioning, deactivation:

 Detect new user records on a system of record (SoR, such as HR) and

 automatically provision those users with appropriate access on

 other systems and applications.

-Detect deleted or deactivated users on an authoritative system and
+Detect deleted or deactivated users on the SoR and